bertkdowns/thesis/notes/proposal.proposal.md

+### Current Progress

 The initial part of the PhD has involved research and development of the core steady-state functionality required for the Ahuora Digital Twin platform to become usable in industry.
+In conjunction with others at Ahuora, additional property packages were implemented in the platform to support milk and humid air, two critical components to model New Zealand industries.

-This included the March 2025 Ahuora day, where the Ahuora Digital Twin Platform was released to industry in a beta phase, an a training day was conducted.
+In March 2025, the Ahuora Digital Twin Platform was released in to industry in a beta phase.
+A training day was conducted with 30 stakeholders from a variety of sectors representing their various companies.
+This was generally well recieved, and is now being followed by discussions on how to implement the Ahuora Platform into their workflows.
+Additional features and requirements have also been identified throughout this process.

 Since then, the platform has been expanded with additional functionality for dynamic modelling, which will pave the way for the Ahuora Digital Twin Platform to be used for prediction and supervisory control.

+A literature review has also been conducted to survey the current technologies and comprises the next chapter of this document.
+This has identified the need for a standardised workflow to construct digital twins, and the tools in process engineering that a Digital Twin platform can utilise.

+In parallel, research has been conducted into radial basis operator networks [@kurz2024radial], and these techniques have been implemented in the Algebraic Modelling language Pyomo.
+This may enable creating surrogate models of dynamical systems, and including them in a Digital Twin.

+### Future Work

 Through discussions from the Ahuora Platform day, and Project Ahuora's other industry connections, it is anticipated that a case study can be started by late 2025 on modelling a continuous process.
 This will provide feedback which will be used to improve the scope and architecture of the Ahuora Digital Twin Platform.
 Additional case studies will be used further in the development of the ADTP, from other industrial partners and from the scenarios existing PhD students are already studying as part of Project Ahuora.

 Development of the ADTP and implementation in case studies will be conducted simultaneously, following the principles of iterative design [@beck2001manifesto].
+The case sudies will naturally influence the requirements and design of the system, and these changes will be recorded and documented.

-Notes and discussions on requirements changes and development will become the primary resource used for a qualitative discussion on the benefits and drawbacks of the Ahuora Digital Twin Platform from a systems design perspective.
-The case studies themselves can be analysed to provide a standardised model for a Digital Twin, as well as a standardised methodology to build a Digital Twin via the Ahuora Digital Twin Platform.
+These notes and discussions on requirements changes will become a primary data source for future studies.
+They will be used to qualitatively discuss:

+- The benefits and drawbacks of the Ahuora Digital Twin Platform from a systems design perspective
+- How the Ahuora Digital Twin Platform provides structure for a Process Digital Twin
+- How the Ahuora Digital Twin Platform can be used to build a Process Digital Twin

+These topics are expected to be the major component of my thesis.

+In order for a framework such as the Ahuora Digital Twin Platform to be truly useful in industry, a business model or long-term support plan is required.
+Towards the end of my PhD, I anticipate that more time will be taken up creating a business model to ensure that my research is able to provide the most value to the industry.
+As an open source product, this is also novel in the field of Process Digital Twins.

 ## Expected Contributions